David Herbert Donald: Career

-After completing his doctorate, Donald taught at Columbia University, Johns Hopkins University and, from 1973, Harvard University.
-He also taught at Smith College, the University of North Wales (on a Fulbright grant), Princeton University, University College London and served as Harmsworth Professor of American History at Oxford University.
-At Johns Hopkins, Columbia, and Harvard he trained dozens of graduate students, including Heather Cox Richardson, Jean H. Baker, William J. Cooper, Jr., Michael Holt, Irwin Unger, Ari Hoogenboom, and Richard R. John.
+After completing his doctorate, Donald taught at Columbia University, Johns Hopkins University and, from 1973 until his retirement in 1991, Harvard University.
+He also taught at Smith College, the University of North Wales (on a Fulbright grant), Princeton University, University College London and served as Harmsworth Professor of American History at Oxford University (1959-60).
+At Johns Hopkins, Columbia, and Harvard he trained dozens of graduate students, including Heather Cox Richardson, Jean H. Baker, William J. Cooper Jr., Michael Holt, Irwin Unger, Ari Hoogenboom, and Richard R. John.

-Donald served as president of the Southern Historical Association.
-Donald also served on the editorial board for the Papers of Abraham Lincoln.
+Donald's term as president of the Southern Historical Association began in 1969.
+He also served on the editorial board for the Papers of Abraham Lincoln.

 Donald was the Charles Warren Professor of American History (emeritus from 1991) at Harvard University.
 He wrote more than thirty books, including well-received biographies of Abraham Lincoln, Thomas Wolfe and Charles Sumner.
 He specialized in the American Civil War and Reconstruction periods, and in the history of the American South.